Are you looking to do the 3 2 1 method for fall off the bone smoked ribs?

 If you skip this step, smoke cannot penetrate the underneath side of the ribs and you’ll be missing a lot of flavors!

 Step 2: 3 Hours of Smoking Unwrapped

-We can also use a gas grill to simulate a smoker if that’s more convenient.
+We can also put ribs on any grill and add smoke to simulate a smoker if that’s more convenient.